 After a long period of uncertainty due to COVID-19 restrictions and cross-border logistics, Teddy is safely in our care!
 On 5 November, FOUR PAWS successfully rescued the four-year-old brown bear from miserable keeping conditions in North Macedonia.

 According to his former owner, bear Teddy was found as an orphaned cub in the wild and raised as a pet in the backyard of his house.
 When he became too big, his owner handed him over to Shtip zoo where he spent three years behind the rusty bars of a tiny cage.
-When it emerged that the zoo did not have a licence to keep the bear, FOUR PAWS transferred him to the DANCING BEARS PARK Belitsa sanctuary in Bulgaria, which we run in cooperation with Fondation Brigitte Bardot.
+When it emerged that the zoo did not have a licence to keep the bear, FOUR PAWS transferred him to the BEAR SANCTUARY Belitsa in Bulgaria, which we run in cooperation with FONDATION BRIGITTE BARDOT.

 A life on concrete and behind bars

 Following reports on Teddy’s miserable living conditions, FOUR PAWS began to investigate the situation at the end of 2019.
 An on-site visit proved that the young bear’s keeping conditions were severely inadequate and were clearly having an alarming impact on his physical and mental wellbeing.
 Moreover, the old, rusty cage was not escape-proof and therefore posed a potential risk for public safety in case Teddy broke out.
 After negotiations with the authorities and a delay due to COVID-19 restrictions, a FOUR PAWS team was finally able to make the 500-kilometre journey to North Macedonia and back to Bulgaria via Greece in order to save Teddy.